secretstartups/handbook/sales/field-operations/data-intelligence/index.html.md

 **Salesforce**

-The Data Intelligence team uses the '@sales-support' Chatter in Salesforce to help you make changes or manage account changes in Salesforce.
+The Data Intelligence team uses the `@sales-support` Chatter in Salesforce to help you make changes or manage account changes in Salesforce.
 Please note, the more information you can provide in your support request, the faster the request can be resolved.
-Use the '@sales-support' Chatter for support with:
+Use the `@sales-support` Chatter for support with:
 * Account Merges: Merging duplicate accounts in different ownership
 * Account Name Changes: Investigating and Changing the Account Name, note: this is not to change the account to the correct owner, this is to change the account name to reflect the legal name.
 Example: Company name = "ABC" but legally it is "ABC, Inc."
 * Account Hierarchy Clean-up